rachanahegde/python-pro-bootcamp-advanced-projects/README.md

 I learned to build forms on my website using a Flask extension called Flask-WTF and Flask-Bootstrap.

 <h2> Day 62: Coffee & Wifi Project </h2>
-Built using Flask, WTForms, Bootstrap and CSV.
+I used Flask, WTForms, Bootstrap and CSV to build the backend for a website that features a database of cafes with information on wifi speed, coffee quality, etc.

 <h2> Day 71: Data Exploration with Pandas: College Major v.s.
 Your Salary </h2>
 This project involved learning about data exploration with Pandas by analysing the post-university salaries of graduates by major.
 Topics covered include cleaning data, selecting columns/rows/cells, sorting data and grouping data by category.